fpgaprince/rtd/docs/source/index.rst

    "just our 2bits"

 *  Add simulation, verification and test.
-*  Add tools, vendor and third party.
+*  Add tools, vendor and third party. may just be a link......
 *  Add projects, with real world scenarios.
-*  Add references, links
-*  Add books
+*  Add references, links, add books
-*  Add bio
+*  Add bio?

 .. note::